iossifovlab/gpf/userdocs/administration/getting_started.rst

 Example import of de Novo variants
 **********************************

-As an example of importing study with de Novo variants, you can use the `iossifov_2014` study.
+As an example of importing a study with de Novo variants, you can use the `iossifov_2014` study.
 Download and extract the study::

     wget -c https://iossifovlab.com/distribution/public/studies/genotype-iossifov_2014-latest.tar.gz